To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 The Italian Army has identified a requirement for new tracked IFVs to equip its armoured and mechanised brigades.
 These new vehicles will replace 200 CIO Dardo IFVs and all remaining M113s currently in service with the Italian Army.

-Intended to support the army's pivot towards enabling multi-domain operations, the new IFV will be expected to incorporate next-generation capabilities and to be compatible with the Italian military's command and control and battle management system (BMS) C4I systems.
+Intended to support the army's pivot towards enabling multi-domain operations, the new IFV will incorporate next-generation capabilities and be compatible with the Italian military's command and control and battle management system (BMS) C4I systems.
 It will form one component of the Italian Army's Armoured Infantry Combat System (AICS) system of systems, which will also include a new MBT.

 The parameters of the programme have evolved since it was first announced.
 Whereas the army's 2017 annual report envisaged the procurement of 375 vehicles between 2024 and 2033, the number of vehicles rose to 661 by the time the 2019 annual report was published.